GabeScott/standard-works-vault/General Conference/2004 October - The Blessings of a Proper Fast.md

 The purpose of our fast may be a very personal one.
 Fasting can help us overcome personal flaws and sins.
 It can help us overcome our weaknesses—help them become strengths.
 Fasting can help us become more humble, less prideful, less selfish, and more concerned about the needs of others.
 It can help us see more clearly our own mistakes and weaknesses and help us be less prone to criticize others.
 Or our fast may have a focus on a family challenge.
 A family fast might help increase love and appreciation among family members and reduce the amount of contention in the family, or we might fast as a couple to strengthen our marriage bonds.
 A purpose of our fast as priesthood holders might be to seek the Lord’s guidance in our callings, as President Hinckley has demonstrated, or we might fast with our home teaching companion to know how to help one of our families.

-Throughout the scriptures the term fasting is usually combined with prayer.
-“Ye shall continue in prayer and fasting from this time forth” is the Lord’s counsel (D&C 88:76).
+Throughout the scriptures the term *fasting* is usually combined with prayer.
+“Ye shall continue in prayer and fasting from this time forth” is the Lord’s counsel ([[D&C 88.76|D&C 88:76]]).
 Fasting without prayer is just going hungry for 24 hours.
 But fasting combined with prayer brings increased spiritual power.

 When the disciples were unable to cure a boy who was possessed of an evil spirit, they asked the Savior, “Why could not we cast him out?”
-Jesus responded, “This kind goeth not out but by prayer and fasting” (Matt.
-17:19, 21).
+Jesus responded, “This kind goeth not out but by prayer and fasting” ([[Matthew 17.19|Matthew 17:19, 21]][[Matthew 17.21|]]).

 Let us begin our fasts with prayer.
 This could be kneeling at the table as we finish the meal with which we begin the fast.
 That prayer should be a natural thing as we speak to our Heavenly Father concerning the purpose of our fast and plead with Him for His help in accomplishing our goals.
 Likewise, let us end our fasts with prayer.
 We could very appropriately kneel at the table before we sit down to consume the meal with which we break our fast.
 We would thank the Lord for His help during the fast and for what we have felt and learned from the fast.